OpenWebAdvocacy/website/src/posts/break-googles-search-monopoly-without-breaking-the-web.md

 Without a clear, sustainable and substantial funding model, we risk a tragedy of the commons: a situation where a vital resource, the web platform, contributes trillions to the global economy, and serves as critical infrastructure powering our public and private services but lacks enough entities willing to adequately fund its development and maintenance.

-To be clear, no one in the industry prefers that the web platform’s primary funding source is Google Search.
+To be clear, no one in the industry wants the web platform’s primary funding source to be Google Search.
 However, it must be funded somehow.
 The real issue is not the existence of search default deals, but rather that Google monopolizes 100% of these agreements, preventing other search engines from scaling to a level where they can meaningfully compete.

 A viable solution would be to guarantee other search engines access to at least half of the available search default placements.
 This could go a long way toward addressing the underlying competition problem without destabilizing web platform funding.